alshedivat/al-folio/_posts/2024-02-11-python-basics.md

 After global_test, foo = nonlocal
 Finally, foo = global
 ```

-TODO Scope resolution

 # Memory management in Python

 In CPython, all the objects live in a *private* [heap](../hardware#memory-allocation).
-Memory is handled exclusively by the Python memory manager.
+Memory management is handled exclusively by the Python memory manager.
 In other words, and in contrast to languages like C, the user has no way directly to manipulate items in memory.
+The Python heap is further subdivided into *arenas* to reduce data fragmentation.

-When an object is created, memory is allocated in the heap, and its reference is stored in the relevant namespace.
+When an object is created, the memory manager allocates some memory for it in the heap, and its reference is stored in the relevant namespace.

 Conversely, the garbage collector is an algorithm that deallocates objects when they are no longer needed.
-The main mechanism uses the [refcount](../python-objects#refcount) of the object: when it falls to 0, its memory is deallocated.
+The main mechanism uses the [reference count](../python-objects#refcount) of the object: when it falls to 0, its memory is deallocated.
 However, the garbage collector also watches for objects that still have a non-zero refcount, but have become inaccessible, for instance:

 ```python
 # create a list - refcount = 1